Pittsburgh Westinghouse Staff Member On Leave After Video Shows Them Pulling Student Down Hallway By Hair

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — A Pittsburgh Westinghouse staff member is on paid administrative leave after Pittsburgh Public Schools said a video showed them pulling a student down the hallway by her hair.READ MORE: Pfizer Formally Asks FDA To Allow COVID-19 Vaccine For Children Ages 5-11
+PITTSBURGH (KDKA) — A Pittsburgh Westinghouse staff member is on paid administrative leave after Pittsburgh Public Schools said a video showed them pulling a student down the hallway by her hair.READ MORE: COVID-19 In Pittsburgh: Allegheny County Reports 538 New Cases

 In a statement on Wednesday, the district said the video was taken on Sept 24, and the incident was reported to the school on Sept.
-28.West Carson Street On The South Side Down To A Single Lane On Thursday
+28.Suspect Wanted In Shooting Of Ohio State Trooper

 The video, obtained by KDKA on Wednesday, shows the staff member pulling the student by her hair down a hallway and staircase.